 Arrest and sentencing

 As a registered diabetic, detectives knew that Hardy would soon have to obtain another supply of medication from a pharmacy, hospital or doctors’ surgery.
 All the local hospitals were alerted to this and were supplied with photographs of him, as well as details and contact numbers in case he was spotted.
 University College Hospital in London contacted the police and said they believed Hardy visited to pick up some medication.
 From the hospital’s CCTV footage, officers were able to confirm that it was him.
 He was eventually arrested after being spotted by an off-duty police officer and his son near Great Ormond Street Hospital in London when collecting a prescription for insulin.

 When being questioned by police he repeatedly answered “no comment” but was later charged with the murders of both Elizabeth Valad and Bridget MacClennan, as well as Sally Rose White who was previously believed to have died of natural causes.
 During his trial at the Old Bailey in November 2003, Hardy pleaded guilty to all three murders and was sentenced to life imprisonment.
 He died in police custody in 2020 at the age of 69.

 Are you looking to upskill your crime scene investigators?
-Do you want them to learn from a team of experienced CSI consultants like Sarah Thirkell?
+Do you want them to learn from a team of experienced Crime Scene Investigation trainers?

-There’s still time left to book spaces on our next CSI Level 2 course, which will run from 9th – 27th May 2022.
-To find out more and book your place, please call us on 01235 426030 to speak with a member of our team.
+There’s still time left to book spaces on our next CSI Level 2 course.
+Find out more and book your place, please call us on 01235 426030 to speak with a member of our team.